doc-ai/react-native-tensorio/README.md

 });
 ```

-Image models that take image inputs will all be run in this manner.
+All image models that take image inputs will be run in this manner.

 <a name="image-outputs"></a>
 #### Image Outputs